hafsachenni/AirBnB_clone/README.md

-0x00.
-AirBnB clone - The console
+AirBnB CLONE - THE CONSOLE:

 The AirBnB-clone is the first step towards building our full web appliction designed to replicate the functionality of the widely recognized AirBnB platform

-DESCRIPTION
+DESCRIPTION:

-.create our data model
+-Create our data model
-.manage (create, update, destroy, etc) objects via a console / command interpreter .store and persist objects to a file (JSON file)
+-Manage (create, update, destroy, etc) objects via a console / command interpreter -Store and persist objects to a file (JSON file)

 The first piece is to manipulate a powerful storage system.
 This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.
 This means: from your console code (the command interpreter itself) and from the front-end and RestAPI you will build later, you won’t have to pay attention (take care) of how your objects are stored.